ConvincibleMedia/ruby-gem-assetdb/readme.md

 	types: ['css', 'js'], # optional; default [:css, :js]
 	basepath: '/assets/:type/:group/:package', # optional
 	folders: { # optional
-		'features': 'myfeatures', # this group uses a different string in the basepath 'core/base': nil # this package is collapsed in the basepath },
+		separator: '/' # must specify separator to be able to specify "group/package" 'features': 'myfeatures', # this group uses a different string in the basepath 'core/base': nil # this package is collapsed in the basepath },